toji/toji.dev/webxr-scene-optimization/index.md

 Not bad!
 Not bad at all!

-You can [**see the live version of the optimized page here**](https://toji.github.io/webxr-scene-optimization/optimized/) and compare to the [unoptmized version](https://toji.github.io/webxr-scene-optimization/original/) we linked at the beginning of this guide to see exactly how much of a difference we've made.
+You can [**see the live version of the optimized page here**](https://toji.github.io/webxr-scene-optimization/optimized/) and compare to the [unoptimized version](https://toji.github.io/webxr-scene-optimization/original/) we linked at the beginning of this guide to see exactly how much of a difference we've made.

 Thanks for reading, and good luck with your own projects!